ganelson/inform/resources/Documentation/Writing with Inform.md

 > phrase: {phs_inunsigneddecimaldigits} say "[(number) in (number) unsigned decimal digit/digits]"
 >
-> This text substitution writes out the number in unsigned decimal, in such a way that numbers normally considered decimal appear large, padding with initial zeroes to ensure that the result is at least the given number of digits in length.
+> This text substitution writes out the number in unsigned decimal, in such a way that numbers normally considered decimal appear large, padding with initial zeros to ensure that the result is at least the given number of digits in length.

 To reiterate, though: all these different notations for typing in, and for saying back, whole numbers are all to do with a single kind, `number`.
 Unlike some programming languages, Inform has no kind for "unsigned integer", nor for "integer which should always be written in binary".